 Our application process will involve an essay based questionnaire, a curriculum vitae, and letters of reference.
 Final selection will be achieved through online interviews.

-Our eight month program runs from early September - late April and is divided into two semesters with the semesters separated by a three week break in December.
+The Global Gap Year Enrichment Program will run from early September - April and is divided into two semesters with the semesters separated by a three week break.
 Each semester accommodates a ten day travel period and the Global Citizenship Academy will offer at-cost group tours during these periods; however, students are also encouraged to use these opportunities to engage in self-directed travel.

 During the weekday our academic courses generally run from 0900-1600h and after class students are expected to provide one hour of community service towards the Global Citizenship Academy (cooking, assisting on the farm, landscaping, building, or cleaning).
 Evenings provide opportunities for engagement with our numerous onsite facilities and for socialization and leisure.